Clay Buchholz: Arizona Diamondbacks

 On May 5, 2018, after opting-out of his minor league deal with the Royals, Buchholz signed a minor league contract with the Arizona Diamondbacks.
 He was assigned to the Triple-A Reno Aces upon signing.

 2018 season

 Two weeks after signing with the Diamondbacks, manager Torey Lovullo announced that Buchholz would start on May 20, against the New York Mets.
 Buchholz went on to pitch well against the Mets in his first start since April 2017, pitching five innings of one run ball, striking out two and walking one, while ultimately receiving a no decision.
 On August 16, he pitched a complete-game against the San Diego Padres, yielding only a solo home run to Hunter Renfroe.
 Buchholz finished the season 7–2 in 16 starts.
 He posted an ERA of 2.01 in 98 1/3 innings.
+He became a free agent following the season.

 Toronto Blue Jays

 On March 5, 2019, Buchholz signed a one-year, $3 million contract with the Toronto Blue Jays.
-Buchholz recorded a 2-5 record and 6.56 ERA in 12 appearances with Toronto and became a free agent after the year.
+Buchholz recorded a 2–5 record and 6.56 ERA in 12 appearances with Toronto and became a free agent after the year.